osama127001/spring-boot-RESTFUL-API/README.md

 @DeleteMapping | Marked on a `DELETE` method.
 @PathVariable | Marking a property as a path variable.
 @RequestBody | Added in front of the `User` in argument list.
 This indicates to map the incoming data from post request to this `User` model
+@Qualifier("BeanName") | If 2 DAO classes are implementing an interface, and that interface is injected to a service, then it will throw an error telling that it does not know which DAO class to use, in that case, use this annotation with the DAO class name which u want to use.

 </details>